 - 10 Minute Chores: Cleaning Tasks to do When You’re Short on Time

-I hope these 30 day challenge ideas gave you some inspiration for ways to improve your life this year.
+I hope this 30 day challenges list gave you some inspiration for ways to improve your life this year.
 The next 30 days is going to go by anyway, so you might as well use it well!

 Don’t forget to grab your cute 30 Day Challenge Planner!
-It’s on sale for only $1 in the Print Shop right now.
+It’s on sale for for a very limited time!